openshift/enhancements/enhancements/baremetal/debuggability-of-baremetal-ipi-deployment.md

 problem, so this enhancement request will focus on failures that occur from terraform onward.

-### Kinds of deployment failure
+### Kinds of deployment failures

 #### Infrastructure Automation (Terraform)

-Baremetal IPI relies on terraform to provision a libvirt bootstrap virtual machine, and bare metal control plane hosts.
-We use terraform-provider-libvirt and terraform-provider-ironic to accomplish those goals.
+Bare metal IPI relies on terraform to provision a libvirt bootstrap virtual machine, and bare metal control plane hosts.
+We use `terraform-provider-libvirt` and `terraform-provider-ironic` to accomplish those goals.

 terraform-provider-ironic reports failures when it cannot reach the